ayezza/topsis_profiles_selection/README.md

 ## Configuration

 This option allows to custumize all input parameters in one JSON configuration file.
+You don't have to rember all comand-line options.

 Edit `config.json` to customize: